winkyBrain/react-component-files/README.md

 1. In the VS Code Explorer, right-click on the folder where you want to create the component.
 2. Select **"⚛️ Generate React Component"** from the context menu.
-3. The extension will automatically create the component files based on the folder name and your configured settings.
+3. The extension will automatically create linked component files based on the folder name and your configured settings.

-For example, right-clicking on a folder named `my-button` will generate:
+For example, right-clicking on a folder named `my-button` with the default setting `fileNameCase: 'camelCase'` will generate:
--   `MyButton.tsx` (or `my-button.tsx`, etc., based on your settings)
+-   `myButton.tsx`
--   `my-button.module.scss`
+-   `myButton.module.scss`
 -   `index.ts`

+If you set `fileNameCase: 'PascalCase'`, the result will be:
+-   `MyButton.tsx`
+-   `MyButton.module.scss`
+-   `index.ts`

+These files already have the necessary code and imports to work together.

 ## Configuration